 The imagery of God as a Consuming, Refining Fire is seen throughout the Scriptures beginning with God’s removal of Israel from Egypt – “the iron furnace:”

 “But the Lord has taken you and brought you out of the iron furnace, out of Egypt, to be His people, an inheritance, as you are this day.”
-(Deut 4:20; cf. 1 Kings 8:5; Jer 11:4)
+(Deut 4:20; cf. Jer 11:4)

-Here we see the first stage in the Refining Fire’s refining process with His chosen people.
+Here we see the first stage in the Refining Fire’s process for the purification of His chosen people.
 Much as Jesus was led by the Spirit into the wilderness to be tried of the devil, Abraham’s earliest descendants were sovereignly led into the iron furnace of affliction in Egypt.
 The iron furnace did not convert them into gold but it served to set them apart from the unrefined (iron ore) nations as His people.

 As their history progresses, we see the refining process for Israel described by referring to the refining of more and more precious metals, culminating in the trials of the Jew/Gentile Church which convert us into pure gold.
 (1Peter 1:7; Rev 3:18) God has never forgotten the rest of the nations, but the time of their refinement has not yet fully come.
 That awaits the times of the restoration of all.
 (Acts 3:21)

 God makes it clear that the fire that refines us is not literal fire, as some might think, but rather the fire of affliction intended to purify our hearts:

 “Behold, I have refined you, but not as silver; I have tested you in the furnace of affliction.”
 (Isa 48:10)